daveho/Daemon/README.md

   daemon is started.
 You can run many daemon processes from the same codebase in the same directory as long as they all have different instance names.

+To build the code as a jar file, build the `jar` target in the provided `build.xml` using Ant.
+This will create a jar file called `daemon.jar`.

 The code is distributed under the MIT license.